-Ficat and Arlet classification of avascular necrosis of femoral head
+Ficat and Arlet classification of osteonecrosis of the femoral head

-The Ficat and Arlet classification uses a combination of plain radiographs, MRI, and clinical features to stage avascular necrosis of the femoral head.
-Classification stage 0 plain radiograph: normal MRI: normal clinical symptoms: nil stage I plain radiograph: normal or minor osteopenia ...
+The Ficat and Arlet classification uses a combination of plain radiographs, MRI, and clinical features to stage osteonecrosis of the femoral head.
+Classification stage 0 plain radiograph: normal MRI: normal clinical symptoms: nil stage I plain radiograph: normal or minor osteopenia MRI: ...

 Transient osteoporosis of the hip

 Transient osteoporosis of the hip, also known as (transient) bone marrow edema syndrome of the hip, is a self-limiting clinical entity of unknown cause, although almost certainly a vascular basis and possible overactivity of the sympathetic system exists.
 It presents a synonym of the subchondral...

 Perthes disease, also known as Legg-Calvé-Perthes disease, refers to idiopathic osteonecrosis of the femoral epiphysis seen in children.
 It should not be confused with Perthes lesion of the shoulder.
 It is a diagnosis of exclusion and other causes of osteonecrosis (including sickle cell disease...

 Synovial herniation pits, also known as Pitt pits or the descriptor fibrocystic changes at the anterosuperior femoral neck, are a common, usually incidental, finding on imaging.
 Epidemiology Prevalence on x-rays of normal adults is ~5% (range 4-12%) 3.
 Associations cam morphology FAI: occur ...

 Shenton line is an imaginary curved line drawn along the inferior border of the superior pubic ramus (superior border of the obturator foramen) and along the inferomedial border of the neck of femur.
 This line should be continuous and smooth1.
 Interruption of the Shenton line can indicate (in...